 - 1. In order to achieve an award, students must pass the assessment(s) in each module, unless the Assessment Board determines otherwise under the rules for compensation (see Chapter 6). - Some modules have one (1) assessment item (referred to as a component) to complete to achieve the learning outcomes for that module.
-In this case, the overall grade recorded for the module will be the grade achieved in the single assessment item. - 3.
-For modules with more than one assessment item (or component), the grade for each component shall be combined according to the validated assessment strategy for the module.
-The module grade is calculated by combining the grades for the components according to their relative weighting.
-The weighting allocated to each component is defined during the course approval process.
-Where the weighted average of a module is 49 or less, the student will fail the module.
+In this case, the overall mark recorded for the module will be the mark achieved in the single assessment item. - 3.
+For modules with more than one assessment item (or component), the mark for each component shall be combined according to the validated assessment strategy for the module.
+The module mark is calculated by combining the marks for the components according to their relative weighting.
+The weighting allocated to each

-- 4. Where a module has more than one (1) assessment component, students must achieve at least a pass Grade (50%) in each component to pass the module. - 5.
+- component is defined during the course approval process.
+Where the weighted average of a module is 39 (UG) or 49 (PG) or less, the student will fail the module. - 4.
 The classification of a student's award is determined at the point where that student becomes eligible for the award.
 Students are not permitted to take additional modules to improve their class of award, and no modules may later be substituted with the intention of changing the award title or improving the class of award.